+AREA SPECIES SEASON ADDITIONAL RULES

+ABALONE

-AREA SPECIES SEASON ADDITIONAL RULES ABALONE , ALL AREAS PINTO CLOSED Surveys show a continued decline in numbers of all size abalone.
+ALL AREAS PINTO CLOSED Surveys show a continued decline in numbers of all size abalone.
 The closure is necessary to allow recovery of stocks.

-CLAMS, OTHE see page 126.
-Clams equipment may be sha R THAN RAZOF can be dug by hand or ha ared.
-Clam holes must be R CLAMS and-operated for refilled.
-To red Caution: for Shellfish Safety and Department of Health contact information ork, pick, rake, or shovel.
+CLAMS, OTHER THAN RAZOR CLAMS Caution: for Shellfish Safety and Department of Health contact information see page 126.
+Clams can be dug by hand or hand-operated fork, pick, rake, or shovel.
 Each digger must use a separate container.
-Digging uce clam mortality, please push any undersized clams into the refilled hole.
+Digging equipment may be shared.
+Clam holes must be refilled.
+To reduce clam mortality, please push any undersized clams into the refilled hole.

 PUBLIC BEACHES GEODUCKS See page 125 for season information No min. size.
 Daily limit first 3 dug.
 It is unlawful to thrust any instrument through the neck of a geoduck.
 It is unlawful to possess only the neck of a geoduck.

 HORSE CLAMS 1 No min. size.
 Daily limit first 7 dug regardless of condition.

 ALL OTHER SPECIES (Listed below) Daily limit no more than 40 clams, not to exceed 10 lbs. in the shell, all species combined (excluding HORSE CLAMS and GEODUCKS).
 For species with a minimum size, measure across longest distance of shell.

-NATIVE LITTLENECKS Min. size 11⁄2".
-MANILAS Min. size 11⁄2".
-BUTTERS Min. size 11⁄2".
-COCKLES Min. size 11⁄2".
+NATIVE LITTLENECKS Min. size 11/2".

+MANILAS Min. size 11/2".

+BUTTERS Min. size 11/2".

+COCKLES Min. size 11/2".

 EASTERN SOFTSHELLS No min. size.
 Must be retained regardless of size or condition.

 VARNISH No min. size.
 Always check the biotoxin hotline before harvesting.

-ALL OTHER MARINE CLAMS \downarrow No min. size.
+ALL OTHER MARINE CLAMS Ļ No min. size.

 ALL FRESH WATER AREAS ALL SPECIES CLOSED

-Manilas, native littlenecks, cockles, and butter clams have a 11⁄2" minimum size limit, except Quilcene Bay WDFW Tidelands (11⁄4" minimum size)
+Manilas, native littlenecks, cockles, and butter clams have a 11/2" minimum size limit, except Quilcene Bay WDFW Tidelands (11/4" minimum size)